oracle/oci-hdfs-connector/README.md

 ## Contributing

-oci-hdfs-connector is an open source project.
 This project welcomes contributions from the community.
 Before submitting a pull request, please [review our contribution guide](./CONTRIBUTING.md)

 ## Security